HiddenClever/digitalocean-dns-sync/README.md

 4. Either run: ```python sync_dns.py``` to do a complete wipe of DO's records for all domains that are on the droplet and re-sync from scratch.
 It won't wipe domains from DO's DNS it doesn't find on the droplet so you are free to continue to use the DNS manually for other domains if you wish.
-Or alternatively run: ```python sync_dns.py domainname```to do an intelligent sync of just that domain.
+Or alternatively run: ```python sync_dns.py domainname```to do an intelligent sync just for that domain.
 5. Check your DO DNS entries to make sure it's correct then set your nameservers to ns1.digitalocean.com, ns2.digitalocean.com and ns3.digitalocean.com or follow this tutorial https://www.digitalocean.com/community/tutorials/how-to-create-vanity-or-branded-nameservers-with-digitalocean-cloud-servers